Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 thoracic nerves run between the semispinalis dorsi and multifidus,

-which they supply; they then pierce the rhomboid
+They then pierce the rhomboid

 and trapezius muscles, and reach the skin by the sides